jerryarciaga/NixOS-Flake/README.md

 $ sudo nixos-generate-config --root /mnt --show-hardware-config | tee ./host/default/hardware-configuration.nix
 ```
 ## Secure boot
 According to [lanzaboote documentation](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md), you need to first setup systemd-boot before switching to lanzaboote.
 This means you can't go straight into setting sbctl up during the installation phase.
-Because of this, prior to running nixos-install, you have to first uncomment the following lines in `flake.nix`
+Because of this, prior to running nixos-install, you have to first comment the following lines out in `flake.nix`
 ```
+$ cat flake.nix

 # lanzaboote.nixosModules.lanzaboote
 # ./modules/secureboot.nix

 ```

 ## Install